 We focused on the core business of insurance, stayed committed to value growth and long-termism, deepened the customer-oriented strategic transformation, and delivered positive momentum of overall business results and continued growth of comprehensive strength.
-CPIC Life strived to become a life insurer with the best customer experience, focused on long-termism, deepened the Changhang Transformation, enhanced customer-oriented, value-creating capabilities, and undertook to build a new organisational model with headquarters focusing on empowerment and branch offices on autonomous business operation; CPIC P/C persisted in value growth, carried out precise business operation and targeted management, accelerated implementation of the sustainable development strategy, with all-around improvement in business management, and strengthened momentum of profitable, sustainable high-quality development; asset management further optimised the ALM system across economic cycles, enhanced professional investment research capabilities, strengthened compliance management and internal control, and reported resilient investment results.
+CPIC Life strived to become a life insurer with the best customer experience, focused on long-termism, deepened the Changhang Transformation, enhanced customer-oriented, value-creating capabilities, and undertook to build a new organisational model with headquarters focusing on empowerment and branch offices on autonomous business operation; CPIC P/C persisted in value growth, carried out precise business operation and targeted management, accelerated implementation of the sustainable development strategy, with all-around improvement in business management, and strengthened momentum of profitable, sustainable high-quality development; asset management research capabilities, strengthened compliance management and internal control, and reported resilient investment results.